 SITE SUITABILITY ANALYSIS FOR COMMUNITY-BASED TROPICAL SEA CUCUMBER HOLOTHURIA SCABRA GROW-OUT IN NORTH SULAWESI WATERS

 Duy, N. D. Q. (2012).
 Large-scale sandfish production from pond culture in Vietnam.
-In Hair, C. A., Pickering, T. D. & Mills, D. J. (eds), Asia-Pacific Tropical Sea Cucumber Aquaculture.
-ACIAR Proceeding no 136 (pp 34-39).
+In Hair, C. A., Pickering, T. D. and Mills, D. J. (eds), Asia-Pacific Tropical Sea Cucumber Aquaculture.
 Australian Center for International Agriculture Research, Canberra.
+ACIAR Proceeding, 136, 34-39.

 James, C. M. (2012).
 Sea cucumber in the Maldives.
 Aquaculture Asia Pacific Magazine Sept-Oct, 43-44.

 Junio-Meñez, M. A., Dumalan, R. J. P., Edullantes, C. M. and Catbagan, T. O. (2012).
 Ocean nursery systems for scaling up juvenile sandfish (Holothuria scabra) production: ensuring opportunities for small fishers.
 In Hair, C. A., Pickering, T. D. and Mills, D. J. (eds), Asia-Pacific Tropical Sea Cucumber Aquaculture.
 Australian Center for International Agriculture Research, Canberra.
 ACIAR Proceeding, 136, 57-62.